rfc391/RTDRS/README.md

-# NanoTech Real-Time Threat Detection and Response System (RTDRS)
+# Real-Time Threat Detection and Response System (RTDRS)

 The RTDRS is a cutting-edge, open-source project designed to enhance public safety using real-time technologies.
 It combines advanced AI models, secure blockchain frameworks, IoT sensors, and post-quantum cryptography to deliver robust threat detection and response capabilities.